mohammadarahman/docs/docs/Coding/carch/carch.md

 word
 line/block = multiple words

 design decision : where blocks/lines can be placed in cache.
 	popular scheme is: set associative
 	set is a group of block in the cache.
 	a block is first mapped onto a set and the block can be placed anywhere in the set
 	if there are n block in a set then this is called n way set associative.
 	caching data that is read only easy.
 	but write is difficult
 		how can the data be ensured to be kept consistant.
 1. Write Through - update in cache and memory both.
-		1. write back - write back to memory only occurs when it is about to be replaced. both aproach can user write buffer to allow cache to proceed .
+1. write back - write back to memory only occurs when it is about to be replaced.
+		both aproach can user write buffer to allow cache to proceed .

 	Miss Rate:
 	number of access missed from cache / total access attempt.

+cache block:
+	cache is like table.
+	each row is a set
+	direct map => each row has one column => associativity =1
+	Fully associative = 1 row
+	cache block is one set and one column a data from memory can be put into cache using a mod calculation. set index = block number modulo number set

+how to find if a block is in upper level:
+	there are 4 main things block address / tag / index / block offsets. increasing associativity shrink index. expands tags.

 Three C miss category:
 1. Compulsory - first access must be from non cache.
 1. Capacity - cache is full. it contains all the block needed for execution.
 1. Conflict - if the block placement strategy is not fully associative.

 Some designer prefers Misses/ instruction  instead of miss rate.